iblech/sshlatex/README.md

 * sshlatex places several files, including LaTeX source files, in a temporary directory on the server side.
-This might leak data or metadata (for instance on when you are working on your LaTeX documents).
+This might leak data or metadata (for instance on when you are working on your LaTeX documents) to the administrator or other users on the server.
 You can change the location of the temporary directory by arranging an appropriate value of `$TMPDIR` on the remote end.
 * sshlatex happily uploads any included files to the server, even files